rackerlabs/docs-cloud-files/rst/dev-guide/getting-started/prerequisites-for-using-api.rst

 Prerequisites
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To run the examples in this guide, you must have the following
+To use the getting started examples, make sure you have the following information
-prerequisites:
+and complete any necessary configuration work.

 - Rackspace Cloud account
 - Username and password to access the account